-To effectively implement the PGS in the community, the following actions should be considered;
+To effectively implement the PGS in the community, the following actions should be considered:

-- 1. If there is no member of the local government like from the agriculture/production department are part of the PGS group, it is important that the local government is noticed and briefed about the process.
+- If there is no member of the local government like from the agriculture/production department are part of the PGS group, it is important that the local government is noticed and briefed about the process.
 This can be done through organizing a meeting with the local government officials. - It is important that the PGS group develops a group annual plan for the selected crop enterprises.
-The plan can also be divided into seasons to ensure systematic implementation. - 3.
-Please recall the farm history sheet that was filled and submitted by all the members of the PGS group, PGS standards and the pledge certificate.
-This is important to remind the members of
+The plan can also be divided into seasons to ensure systematic implementation. - Please recall the farm history sheet that was filled and submitted by all

-- the PGS group about the great task that they are embarking on. - 4.
-The PGS group members or select committee should physically visit all the farms that are going to get involved in the PGS process before the beginning of the season.
+- the members of the PGS group, PGS standards and the pledge certificate.
+This is important to remind the members of the PGS group about the great task that they are embarking on. - 4.
+The PGS group members or selected committee should physically visit all the farms that are going to get involved in the PGS process before the beginning of the season.
 Small-scale farmers' assessment of another's farm is one of the key methods in which PGS guarantees compliance with its members adopted organic standards. - 5.
 Each farm should be given a unique identification (ID) code.
 This code should be used during the assessing and reporting of ton progress on the farm.
 This ID code should also appear on the PGS certificate. - 6.
-Periodic reporting using the Agro-ecosystem Analysis (AESA) sheet (please refer to Tool 9) to document the activities and conditions on the farm through the season. - 7.
 Each member of the PGS group should give updates of the progress in the farm during the PGS group meetings.
 This allows the PGS group to measure success and also respond to the challenges identified in the course of the process.
 This process also allows innovation in the PGS group.

-STEP 7: Certification
+STEP 7:Certification

 Certification is the last step of the process and a key step in the PGS.
 The certification procedure should provide clear information on the process and the required steps to conduct an inspection.
 Certification is established and administered in a variety of ways throughout PGS efforts.
-To reach this stage, the members or all members of the PGS group should have followed all the PGS standards developed by the group.
+To reach this stage, the members of the PGS group should have followed all the PGS standards developed by the group.